arnetheduck/nim-fftr/README.md

 # fftn

-The fastest Fourier transform in the Rhein computes the complex [discrete Fourier transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) (DFT) of a signal and back again.
+The fastest Fourier transform in the Rhein computes the complex [discrete Fourier transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) (DFT) of a signal and back again with `O(N log N)` performance as usual.

 Faster ones exist, but hey, it has decent speed, is less than 300loc and is written in pure Nim for minimal hassle.

 It's also likely the only one developed from a viewpoint overlooking the Rhein river.

 ## Usage